doordeck/docs/source/includes/_account.md

 Only Ed25519 public keys are accepted by this endpoint, they can either be the native 32 byte public key Base 64 encoded or specified as a Base 64 DER encoded key as defined in [RFC8410](https://tools.ietf.org/html/rfc8410).

-This endpoint may required a secondary authentication check before producing a certificate chain for the user, it will indicate this by returning a 423 error.
+This endpoint may require a secondary authentication check before producing a certificate chain for the user, it will indicate this by returning a 423 error.

 The certificate chain returned should be used in the ```x5c``` field when performing signed requests such as unlocking.